All aspects of TV production are unionized

 - The tabletop RPG game 7th Sea has several major political factions, the largest of which is the Jennys' Guild, responsible for the welfare of sex workers across eight different countries.
 Though the majority of their members are "professionals", they have a semi-enlightened attitude to female empowerment for a world roughly corresponding to early Renaissance; obviously they don't use the word "feminist," but they say they're working for the betterment of all women.
 Of course, the faction's sheer size (it's the largest) and their wide-ranging...clientele means their top agents are the mistresses of kings and nobles, and the group could in theory wield a lot of power.
 Some supposedly have potions of immortality.

 - The New World of Darkness has two non-comedic examples.

-- In Vampire: The Requiem, the Carthian Movement is known for forming unions in whatever territory it controls.
+- In Vampire: The Requiem, the Carthian Movement, an attempt to modernize vampiric government and move it away from feudal systems, is known for forming unions in whatever territory it controls.

 - In Genius The Transgression we have the Union of Artifice who have started forming mad-scientist unions to provide living and laboratory space; Artificers are predominantly poor, while mad science is expensive.

 - Similarly, there's the Malcolm T. Washington Fellowship, dedicated to African-American and African-Canadian Geniuses who work on oversized arthropods.
 Miraculously, when grant money gets involved, you can find a lot of smart, slightly crazy black guys who want to work with Big Creepy-Crawlies.

 - Santa's Soldiers, a game that spoofs Christmas specials, has several.
 The most surreal of them is the Tooth Fairy Union, populated by balding, overweight men in tutus.